Research Members of the Maya Research Program

 Dr. Timothy Beach

 Dr. Timothy Beach is a Professor of Geography and Earth Sciences, C. B. Smith, Sr., Centennial Chair of Geography, at the University of Texas at Austin.
 Dr. Beach is a Fellow of the American Association for the Advancement of Science.
 He is a leader in the field of Maya wetlands agriculture and is working in collaboration with both the Blue Creek Archaeological Project and the Program for Belize Archaeological Project.
 He has also conducted field research on geomorphology and geoarchaeology in the Corn Belt of the United States, Mexico, Guatemala, Nicaragua, Syria, Turkey, Iceland, and Germany.

 Dr. Thomas Guderjan

 Dr. Guderjan is a Professor of Anthropology and Chair of the Department of Social Sciences at the University of Texas at Tyler and an archaeologist with four decades of experience in Central America.
 He is the founder and President of the MRP and the co-director of the Blue Creek Archaeological Project.
 His books, The Nature of an Ancient Maya City: Resources, Interaction and Power at Blue Creek, Belize, University of Alabama Press (2007), and Blue Creek: Life, Wealth and Ritual in an Ancient Maya City, British Archaeological Reports (2016), summarize much of the work done at Blue Creek. (email@example.com or firstname.lastname@example.org)

 Colleen Hanratty is an anthropologist with the Center for Social Sciences Research at the University of Texas at Tyler and co-director of the Blue Creek Archaeological Project.
 She has conducted archaeological research in the southeastern and southwestern USA, Mexico, Peru and Belize.
-Her research focuses on the built environment and production studies of material culture.
-Colleen is also the owner of Linda Vista Archaeology and Terramar Consultants (firstname.lastname@example.org or email@example.com).
+Her research focuses on the built environment and production studies of material culture. (email@example.com or firstname.lastname@example.org).